 Fall is a time of bounty and winter preparation.
 Learn to build a shelter from the landscape that will keep you alive below freezing without a fire.
 Make fire from wood, cordage, and your own two hands.
 Boil water in a container made from raw materials off the land.
 Read the landscape to find your shelter location, water sources, fire making materials and wild foraged food and medicine.
 Learn to read the forest to decipher it’s history or to find your way back home.
 Strengthen and utilize your innate ability to make meaningful connection to the landscape under the guidance of seasoned professionals as part of a life long process.
 Earth Living is an approach to survival that involves the physical senses and methods for extracting meaningful information from subtle but numerous cues from the landscape.
 We also guide you through skill sets used to keep you alive and flourishing through out the seasons.
-Wether you just feel the calling to have a deeper connection with nature or you are a seasoned back packer, camper, or sportsman, this course will bring you to the edge of your abilities and provide you with new tools to bring your experiences outdoors to the next level.
+Wether you just feel the calling to have a deeper connection with nature, or you are a seasoned back packer, camper, or sportsman, this course will bring you to the edge of your abilities and provide you with new tools to bring your experiences outdoors to the next level.

 Maine Primitive Skills School, your center for wilderness awareness, survival, and nature connection needs.

 So many folks look at Winter with angst, depression, and stress.
 It is, undoubtedly a hard time.
 It doesn’t matter if you are a deer or a human.
 Winter culls out the weak to make room for Springs new growth.
 It wasn’t too long in our own history that we measured our lives in how many winters we’ve seen instead of years.
 The cold makes our joints stiff, the snows turn everything white, the bare limbs and gray sky constantly remind us that this is not the time to bear fruit or waste precious calories.